 - At least 15 years old and no older than 18 years old before the first day of the program.
 No exceptions.

 - Currently enrolled in high school (or equivalent program).

 - United States citizen, permanent resident, or international student with approvedUS Visa.

-- Self-motivated, responsible, and willing to dive into college-level study with support from faculty and staff.
+- Self-motivated, responsible, and willing to dive into college-level study with support from our Pratt faculty and staff.

 - Passionate and inquisitive about creating works of art, design, architecture or writing.
-Program is open to all levels of experience but best suited for students who have some experience with a creative practice, whether in a formal or informal setting.
+Program is open to all levels of experience.

 - Test results from either the TOEFL, TOEFL Home Edition, TOEFL ITP Plus, IELTS, IELTS Indicator, Pearson Test of English (PTE), Duolingo, or SAT/ACT.
 A score report showing a minimum TOEFL examination score of 76 iBT, IELTS score of 6, or PTE score of 48.